kalliope-project/kalliope/docs/settings/settings.md

         path: "/path/to/script.sh off"
 ```

->**Note:** You cannot use a neurotransmitter neuron inside a synapse called from a hook.
+> **Note:** You cannot use a neurotransmitter neuron inside a synapse called from a hook. <br>
-You cannot use the "say" neuron inside the "on_start_speaking" or "on_stop_speaking" or it will create an infinite loop
+> You cannot use the "say" neuron inside the "on_start_speaking" or "on_stop_speaking" or it will create an infinite loop.

 ## Rest API